francescoraves483/S-LDM/README.md

 - `js`, containing the web-based vehicle visualized javascript files (the vehicle visualizer is licensed under **GPLv2** and it is derived directly from [ms-van3t](https://github.com/marcomali/ms-van3t))
 - `options`, containg the source files of a C, highly-efficient and customizable options management module (the options module is licensed under **GPLv2** and it is derived directly from [LaTe](https://github.com/francescoraves483/LaMP_LaTe))
 - `src`, for all the .c and .cpp/.cc source files
-- `tester`, for a tester module, to be used in conjunction with [ms-van3t](https://github.com/marcomali/ms-van3t), with the aim of testing the S-LDM in the lab with emulated vehicles
+- `tester`, for a tester module, to be used in conjunction with [ms-van3t](https://github.com/marcomali/ms-van3t), with the aim of testing the S-LDM in the lab with emulated vehicles.
+This folder also includes a sample Python 3 REST server to mock any MEC service receiving data from the S-LDM REST client.
 - `vehicle-visualizer`, containing the C++ code for the communication between the main S-LDM process and the javascript server managing the vehicle visualizer (vehicle-visualizer is licensed under **GPLv2** and it is derived directly from [ms-van3t](https://github.com/marcomali/ms-van3t))